zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

   **Action:**

-  Check the _error_ message to see what the reason for the error could be, and correct it before restarting the server in order to try loading the plugin again.
+  Check the _error_ message to see the reason for the error, and correct it before restarting the server in order to try loading the plugin again.